Port Broughton, South Australia: Disappearance of aviator Edward Gage

-In June 1943, Edward Gage, an electrical fitter who worked for BHP in Whyalla, was killed after his Tiger Moth plane ran out of fuel and crash landed in Spencer Gulf.
+In June 1943, Edward Gage, an electrical fitter who worked for BHP in Whyalla, was killed after his Tiger Moth plane ran out of fuel and crash landed in the Spencer Gulf.
 He was last seen flying over Port Broughton, en route to Whyalla from Parafield.
 A coronial inquiry followed but neither his remains nor that of the plane were found.
 In January 1990, Goolwa man Ron Anchor arranged a search party to find the wreck.

 Geography

 Lying on the eastern side of Spencer Gulf, Port Broughton's coastline is relatively protected, resulting in large expanses of shallow water and seagrasses, tidal flats and vast areas of mangroves that flank the inlet on which the town is built.
 The small town of Fisherman Bay lies 5 km north of Port Broughton and has much the same coastal features.
 Between the mouth of Fisherman Bay and Port Broughton lies Shag Island, an important breeding site for several species of cormorant.
 The Broughton River lies further north toward Port Pirie, where its estuary is located.
 Further inland, most of the land is fairly featureless farming country, with only fragments of the original vegetation remaining.